python-cmd2/cmd2/docs/index.rst

 Compatibility
 =============

-Tested and working with Python 2.7 and 3.4+.
+Tested and working with Python 3.4+ on Windows, macOS, and Linux.

 Indices and tables
 ==================